Quick Guide to Testing Services

 Who is it for?

-• Parents concerned about their child’s learning progress or academic struggles.
+• Parents concerned about their child’s learning progress, academic struggles, or to uncover emotional/behavioral issues affecting their child.

-• Adults seeking to understand personal learning strengths and weaknesses.
+• Adults seeking to understand personal cognitive strengths and weaknesses or a broad understanding of their psychological well-being.

 When is it helpful?